Ukraine war ‘a battle of ammo’ says NATO as it agrees huge arms deal

 “This is important to defend our own territory, to build up our own stocks, but also to continue to support Ukraine,” said NATO Secretary-General Jens Stoltenberg.

 “The war in Ukraine has become a battle of ammunition,” he told reporters.
-“We cannot allow President [Vladimir] Putin to win in Ukraine… That would be a tragedy for the Ukrainians and dangerous for all of us.”
+“We cannot allow President [Vladimir] Putin to win in Ukraine … That would be a tragedy for the Ukrainians and dangerous for all of us.”

 Shoring up support